aws/amazon-documentdb-odbc-driver/src/markdown/setup/developer-guide.md

 1. Install dependencies
    1. `brew install cmake`
    2. `brew install openssl`
-   3. `brew install unixodbc`
+   3. `brew install libiodbc`
-      - You may need to unlink `libiodbc` if you already have this installed.
-Use `brew unlink libiodbc`.
+      - You may need to unlink `unixodbc` if you already have this installed.
+Use `brew unlink unixodbc`.
    4. `brew install boost`
    5. Install MongoDB using [`MongoDB's Installation Guide for MongoDB Community Edition on macOS`](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/).
    6. `brew install mongo-cxx-driver`